learn-co-students/debugging-with-pry-v-000/README.md

 ## Wait...
 What's 'binding'?

-Binding is a built in ruby class whoes objects can encapsulate the context of your current scope (variables, methods etc.), and retain them for use outside of that context.
+Binding is a built-in ruby class whose objects can encapsulate the context of your current scope (variables, methods etc.), and retain them for use outside of that context.

 Calling `binding.pry` is essentially 'prying' into the current binding or context of the code, from outside your file.